2. Set up Linodes

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Open a browser and type in your domain.
-Your site should now be secure.
-For example, if you were using Chrome, the "Not secure" label next to your domain should be replaced by a lock icon.
+You may also see a browser indication that your site is now secured.
+For example, if using Chrome, the "Not secure" icon next to your domain should be replaced with a padlock icon.

 Renew the certificate

 A domain-validated certificate has a lifecycle of 90 days.
-Certbot will automatically renew your certificate before its expiration date.
-The only time you'll need to manually request an updated certificate is if your site's configuration file on the Apache2 server changes.
-In this case, you could just rerun this Certbot procedure.
+Certbot automatically renews your certificate before its expiration date, but you may need to manually request an updated certificate if your site's configuration file on the Apache2 server changes.
+In this scenario, you can rerun the Certbot procedure in this section.

 3. Create standby #1

-High availability switches between your Linodes, to handle traffic and support failover.
-So, your Standby #1 Linode needs to be configured the same as your Primary.
-Follow the instructions in Install and configure a LAMP stack to set it up the same.
+High availability switches between your Linodes to handle traffic and support failover.
+This means your standby #1 instance needs to be configured the same as your primary.
+Once booted, follow the same steps to Install and configure a LAMP stack on your standby #1 instance.

 4. Create standby #2